-What are the pros and cons of a topical dog flea treatment?
+What are the pros and cons of both topical and pill form dog flea treatment?
+Are the health dangers real?

 Let me jump right in with the four deadly lies and then I'll explain why we should all come to the same conclusion.